 - 1.1.1 On behalf of London Rock Supplies Limited (LRS), a planning application is being resubmitted for the operation and restoration (to agriculture and nature conservation) of a short-term minerals development on land at White Cross Farm, Wallingford, Oxfordshire, with sand and gravel extraction and processing, the construction of a new site entrance and access road, landscaping proposals, and the importation of inert backfill materials to enable restoration back to original site levels.
-The planning reference is MW.0033/18 with the site location shown on Plan ES21-1. - 1.1.2 The area of the re-submitted planning application is identical to the original application and comprises some 19 hectares of land (see Plan ES21-2) comprising mainly arable and grazing land and a derelict barn.
-The proposed timescales for the mineral extraction operations are anticipated to take place over a period of about 4-5 years with a further year or so required to complete the site restoration and final landscaping. - 1.1.3 The land at White Cross Farm has been family owned for many decades, but the land now forms part of a development company - "The White Cross Project Partnership (WCPP)" which is a joint venture between the landowners and London Rock Supplies Ltd (LRS).
+The planning reference is MW.0033/18 with the site location shown on Plan ES--25-1. - 1.1.2 The area of the re-submitted planning application is identical to the original application and comprises some 19 hectares of land (see Plan ES--25-2) comprising mainly arable and grazing land and a derelict barn.
+The proposed timescales for the mineral extraction operations are anticipated to take place over a period of about 4-5 years with a further year or so required to complete the site restoration and final landscaping. - 1.1.3 The land at White Cross Farm has been family owned for many decades, but the land now forms part of a development company "The White Cross Project Partnership (WCPP)" is a joint venture between the landowners and LRS. - 1.1.4 This Environmental Statement has been prepared to update all of the original submission and various "requests for additional information" (Reg 25 submissions) as part of a planning appeal against refusal of the submission for mineral extraction, as requested by the Planning Inspectorate.